 You can get between the three Gili Islands quite easily — there are public boats running (although not that often) and private speed boats.
 It’s worth checking out Gili Meno and Gili Air even if you don’t plan on staying the night as all the islands have different vibes (although the beaches are very similar).

 I read some recent reports online that said Gili Trawangan was quite dirty and had become a bit of a black hole.
 We didn’t think that was the case at all.
 The beaches were mostly clean (except for some sections that you wouldn’t want to stop at anyway) and the town / interior are no scruffier than anywhere else in Indonesia.
 In fact it has one of the cleanest and most appealing port areas I’ve ever seen in Indonesia.

 Are you excited about visiting the beaches on Gili Trawangan?
 Let me know in the comments below!

-I was hosted by Villa Gili Bali Beach.
+I was hosted by Villa Gili Bali Beach during my stay in 2018.
 As always, all thoughts and opinions are my own.

 - Should You Avoid Tourist Hotspots?
 Ask a Travel Blogger! - November 24, 2023